Written by Allie Delos Santos

 Call Center and Contact Center Predictions

 On the other hand, emerging technologies will alleviate overhead and put actionable data at agents’ fingertips.
-Such technologies are the internet of things (IoT), robotic process automation (RPA), virtual and augmented reality (V/AR), and the metaverse.
+Such technologies are the internet of Things (IoT), robotic process automation (RPA), virtual and augmented reality (V/AR), and the metaverse.

 Read on for a closer look at the contact center predictions for the coming years.